keertisurapaneni/container-image-pipeline/README.md

 **Note: Below is the old architecture for the pipeline, we are using Dockerhub in the new code instead of Snyk**

-Pipeline Setup
-Interested in understanding the container image pipeline setup?
-Here is the complete flow:
+Here is the complete flow of the legacy pipeline:

 ![container_image_pipeline_cicd-a7a2137a91841329623c9ec110adaece](https://github.com/keertisurapaneni/container-image-pipeline/assets/1882178/470396f0-b587-4bc3-8dc0-d9487752cdc0)